elifrofyag/pico_pi_and_cloud/README.md

 # pico_pi_and_cloud [still updating]
-A detailed documentation of how to connect Raspberry Pi Pico RP2040 to the cloud through Serial communication between the microcontroller and the host computer.
+A detailed documentation of connecting Raspberry Pi Pico RP2040 without Internet access to the cloud through Serial Communication between the microcontroller and the host computer.

 ## Requirements
 ### Hardware